Make it easy on your family by preparing now for the inevitable.

 - Names, relationships and current towns of residence for surviving spouse, children, parents and siblings

 - You may also write your own epitaph.
 An epitaph is an inscription on a tombstone or monument.
 Usually a few lines long, an epitaph is written in honor of the person who is buried there.
 You can write your own epitaph yourself, name a loved one to write one for you or choose not to have an epitaph at all.

 You can choose to pay for funeral items and services before your death.
 This is a growing trend and many funeral homes now have a prearrangement director, who is familiar with preplanning, prefinancing and state laws.

-However, if you’re thinking about prepaying for funeral goods and services, the Federal Trade Commission reminds you that it is important to consider these issues before putting down any money:
+However, if you’re thinking about prepaying for funeral goods and services, the Federal Trade Commission’s section on Shopping for Funeral Services notes that it is important to consider these issues before putting down any money:

 - What are you are paying for?
 Are you buying only merchandise, like a casket and vault, or are you purchasing funeral services as well?

 - How will you pay for these arrangements?
 Options can include setting up a regulated trust account with the funeral home, purchasing a life insurance policy equal to the amount of the funeral, or establishing a savings account specifically for funeral expenses.

 - What happens to the money you’ve prepaid?
 States have different requirements for handling funds paid for prearranged funeral services.

 - What happens to the interest income on money that is prepaid and put into a trust account?

 - Are you protected if the firm you dealt with goes out of business, sells the company to another owner, or relocates?